Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 September 2025 00.24.13 UTC
+- WIB: Selasa, 23 September 2025 01.36.04 UTC
-- WITA: Selasa, 23 September 2025 01.24.13 UTC
+- WITA: Selasa, 23 September 2025 02.36.04 UTC
-- WIT: Selasa, 23 September 2025 02.24.13 UTC
+- WIT: Selasa, 23 September 2025 03.36.04 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"The only place you find success before work is in the dictionary."

-Kategori: friendship
+Kategori: motivational